New satellite imagery shows bombed-out Mariupol theater

 Video filmed by witnesses and previously verified by The Post in the hours after the strike shows flames and smoke rising from the center of the building.

 At least 130 people had been rescued from the bombed building, Petro Andryushchenko, an adviser to Mariupol’s mayor, said Friday.
-The fate of an estimated 1,300 others who had been sheltering there remained unknown.
+The fate of an estimated 1,300 others who had been sheltering there was unknown Saturday evening.
 Street fighting between Russian soldiers and Ukrainian forces around the theater has intensified, hindering search and rescue efforts, according to Ukrainian officials.

 Ukrainian politicians, including President Volodymyr Zelensky, condemned the attacks.
 The Russian Defense Ministry denied involvement in the bombing Wednesday, saying its forces “did not carry out any tasks related to strikes against ground targets in the city of Mariupol.”
 It said, without evidence, that the Azov Battalion was responsible for the incident.